sartell-coder-dojo/sartell-coder-dojo.github.io/index.md

 {% include youtube.html id="7XQOVKd-vVI" %}

 ## Schedule
-The Sartell Coder Dojo is a new coder dojo group that has not yet started.
-The first meet up is tentatively planned for Sunday, February 23 2020 starting at 9 am to noon.
-The location is yet to be determined.
+The Sartell Coder Dojo is a new Coder Dojo group that has not yet started.
+The first session is planned for Saturday, June 13 2020 at 9:30-11:30am in the Sartell Community Center.